uoftgasa/uoftgasa.github.io/markdown/index.md

 ### [Ontario Science Centre](https://www.ontariosciencecentre.ca)

 Located north of the city centre, the Science Centre offers everyone an opportunity to get hands on with science.
-Despite my feelings being biased by the frankly horrifying human body
+Despite my feelings being biased by the frankly horrifying human body exhibit I was forced to witness as a child, I still find myself able to enjoy the virtual koi pond, the kinetic experiment room and the rainforest exhibit.
+The Science Centre had virtual reality eagle flight before it was trendy.
 The Science Centre can be reached by taking the Line 1 subway to Eglinton station, followed by a bus, or by taking the Line 2 subway to Pape Station, also followed by a bus.

 ### [Blackcreek Pioneer Village]